docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/application-and-namespace-specifiers.rst

 ====================================
 All forms of interapplication communication use Application specifiers to identify Adobe applications.
 In all ExtendScript scripts, the #target directive can use an specifier to identify the application that should run that script.
-See "Preprocessor directives" on page 233.
+See :ref:`preprocessor-directives`.
 In interapplication messages, the specifier is used as the value of the target property of the message object, to identify the target application for the message.
 Adobe Bridge (which is integrated with many Adobe applications) uses an application specifier as the